oracle-livelabs/common/sample-livelabs-templates/sample-workshop/data-load/data-load.md

 *Below, is the "fold"--where items are collapsed by default.*

-## Task 1: Concise Step Description
+## Task 1: Concise Task Description

-(optional) Step 1 opening paragraph.
+(optional) Task 1 opening paragraph.

-1. Sub step 1
+1. Step 1

 	![Image alt text](images/sample1.png)